jameysharp/corrode/src/Language/Rust/Corrode/C.md

 "Then the following rules are applied to the promoted operands:"

+Note that we refuse to translate this expression if either promoted type is not an integer type, or if the integer conversion ranks are incomparable according to `integerConversionRank`.
+The latter is not due to anything in the C standard, which describes a total order for integer conversion ranks.
+Rather, we refuse to translate these programs due to non-portable code complicating the translation.

 - "If both operands have the same type, then no further conversion is needed."